North Berks Football League

 The North Berks Football League is a football competition in England.
 The league was founded in 1908.
-It has a total of five divisions, with Division One sitting at level 12 of the English football league system.
+It has a total of two divisions, with Division One sitting at level 12 of the English football league system.
 The vast majority of clubs are based in the administrative county of Oxfordshire but most are within the boundaries of the historic county of Berkshire.

-For the 2021–22 season there were 10 clubs competing in Division One.